-- Protective Orders: Victims of domestic violence can apply for a protection from abuse (PPO) order, a court order signed by a judge that offers protection to victims.
+- Protective Orders: Victims of domestic violence can apply for a preliminary protective order (PPO), a court order signed by a judge that offers protection to victims.

-- Civil lawsuit: The victim may file a civil lawsuit to recover losses and expenses such as medical bills or pain and suffering damages.
+Victims may also be able to file a civil lawsuit to recover losses and expenses such as medical bills or pain and suffering damages.
 It's also possible to get child custody orders modified to prevent any further incidence of violence between spouses, children, or other people.

-Because domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced domestic violence attorney if you have questions about your specific situation.
+Because Virginia domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced family law attorney in Virginia if you have questions about your specific situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help